willzxd/HadoopHiveTezInstall/README.md

 ![Image of result records in MySQL](https://github.com/willzxd/HadoopHiveTezInstall/blob/master/mysqlResult.png)

 My computer has 8GB memory with Intel Core i7-2600 3.40GHz CPU.
 I generated 10GB data combined with the realtional data, graph data and nested data.
 I only use a single node cluster in the pseudo-Distributed mode.
-It tooks 65.2135min to run all the queries under hive-mr mode.
 For Hive on Tez, I ran for three times.
-The results are 5.53072 min, 5.70933 min and 5.82627 min.
+The first three results are 5.53072 min, 5.70933 min and 5.82627 min.
 It costs less than 6 minutes on average to finish all the queries.

-Modify hive-site.xml in $HIVE_HOME/conf:
+Modify hive-site.xml in `$HIVE_HOME/conf` to enable the vectorization :
 ```
 <property>
     <name>hive.vectorized.execution.enabled</name>